 Breeders are going to be your more expensive choice, with a Pomeranian costing between $600 and $2,000.
 The higher cost is mostly because these puppies get a lot of time and money put into them.
 Their parents typically get health tested.
 The puppies are often taken for their first vet visit before adoption, which often includes vaccinations and a general exam.

 Most puppies also receive a decent amount of socialization before they are adopted.
-This increases the likelihood that the puppies will adapt to their new home and can lower the chance for behavioral issues later on.
+This increases the likelihood that the puppies will adapt to their new home and can lower the chance of behavioral issues later on.

 Initial Setup and Supplies